tvgrabbers/DataTree/README.md

    the aplication and so giving your users easy access to (automated) updates.

 ###Known issues
- * Adding warning rules to DataTreeShell prior to DataTree initialization will plase the general rule before those added rules
+ * Adding warning rules to DataTreeShell prior to DataTree initialization will place the general rule before those added rules

 ###Release notes